 Back to blog home

-Are Security Cameras Allowed in School Classrooms and Are They Legal?
+Cameras for Classrooms: Are They Allowed and Are They Legal?

 Video surveillance is a tool for campus safety that's becoming increasingly prevalent in schools.
 For campuses that already use security cameras or have plans to implement them, it's essential to understand what is and isn't legally allowed.